2-year-old drowns in Fort Lauderdale waterway

 FORT LAUDERDALE, FLA.
-(WSVN) - A two-year-old has died after, officials said, the child drowned in Fort Lauderdale.
+(WSVN) - A 2-year-old has died after the child drowned in a Fort Lauderdale waterway.

-Officers responded to reports of a missing child near the 700 block of Southwest Fourth Court, at around 10:05 p.m., Tuesday.
+Officers responded to reports of a missing child near the 700 block of Southwest Fourth Court at around 10:05 p.m., Tuesday.

-The child was found floating in the water under a bridge near the New River, close to Cooley Avenue.
+The child, identified by family as Cormel Bullock, was found floating in the water under a bridge near the New River, close to Cooley Avenue.
+Police officers pulled the child from the water and performed CPR.

 Fort Lauderdale Fire Rescue responded to the scene and transported the child to Broward Health Medical Center.